-Keeping clothing looking fresh and crisp would be much more simple if everything we were flat like paper dolls and every piece of clothes was flat.
-But most of us like a little shape to our clothes and pleats, ruffles and ruching add some interesting and flattering detail.
+Keeping clothes looking fresh and crisp would be much more simple if we were all flat like paper dolls and every piece of clothing was too.
+But we're not flat and most of us like a little shape to our clothes and pleats, ruffles, and ruching add some interesting and flattering details.

 Stitched pleats are usually sharper and have less give because of the stitching.
 They will hold their shape when laundered on a gentle cycle if the fabric is washable.
 The crispness of the pleat can easily be ironed back into the garment.

 Ruffles are made of fabric that has been softly gathered and then stitched into place on a garment along the gathered edge.
 The folds are usually soft and loose and seldom stitched into place.

 Ruching, or draping, produces soft folds in a garment that are only secured along the seam edges.
 The shape is fluid and does not need sharp edges.

 How to Iron Pleated Skirts

 For a stitched knife-pleated skirt, always use a full-size ironing board.
 This will allow you to work on only one layer of fabric and a small area at a time.
 Attach a paper clip, binder clip, or spring-loaded clothespin to each pleat's fold to keep it in place.

 Using a pressing cloth between the faceplate of the iron and the skirt, place the iron at the top of the pleat and press at the correct temperature for the fabric.
 Pick up the iron and set it down again farther down the pleat.
 Never drag the iron across the fabric.
 Pleats can pucker and shift.
 Never iron over the clips because it will leave a mark.
 Carefully work your way around the skirt.